Warner Bros. Cartoons: 1967–1969: Warner Bros.-Seven Arts Animation

-After a year, Alex Lovy left and returned to Hanna-Barbera, and Robert McKimson was brought back to the studio.
-He focused on using the characters that Lovy had created (and two of his own creation: Bunny and Claude).
+Lovy's cartoons were not well received, and many enthusiasts regard them (particularly his Daffy and Speedy efforts) as the worst cartoons ever produced by the studio.
+After a year, Alex Lovy left and returned to Hanna-Barbera along with Volus Jones, and Robert McKimson from DePatie–Freleng was hired to replace Lovy with Jim Davis taking over for Volus Jones.
+McKimson focused on using the characters that Lovy had created (and two of his own creation: Bunny and Claude).
 The studio's classic characters appeared only in advertisements (as for Plymouth Road Runner) and cartoon show bumpers.
 McKimson's films of the era have more adult-oriented humor than Lovy's.
-However, on October 10, 1969, Warner Bros. ceased production on all its short subjects and shut the studio down for good when Warner Bros.-Seven Arts was acquired by Kinney National Company.
+On October 10, 1969, three months after Warner Bros.-Seven Arts was acquired by Kinney National Company, Warner Bros. ceased production on all its short subjects and shut the studio down for good.
 The back catalog of Looney Tunes and Merrie Melodies shorts would remain a popular broadcast and syndication package for Warner Bros.
 Television well into the 2000s, by which time it had reacquired the distribution rights to the pre-August 1948 shorts it sold to Associated Artists Productions (known as a.a.p.) on June 11, 1956.